Green and golden bell frog

 The green and golden bell frog is listed as vulnerable under the Environment Protection and Biodiversity Conservation Act (EPBC) 1999.

-The species was found at Dutson Downs in 2011 during a survey conducted by Wildlife Unlimited.
-We continue to run amphibian surveys annually to monitor local numbers inform our conservation efforts.
+The species was first recorded at Dutson Downs in 2011 during a survey by Wildlife Unlimited.
+We continue to run yearly frog surveys to track local populations and guide our conservation work.

 A green and golden bell frog found at Dutson Downs